tyassin/NTQA/README.md

 The new user is manager and needs to be added to the managers group.
 She also needs to be assigned to the following groups "Smith_Family", "Smiths", "zone_one", "zone_two", "zone_four", and "zone_five"

-✏️  (spell-corrected) "Amanda Smith" is traveling to Washington, D.C. next month for a 5-day trip.
+✏️  (spell-corrected) "Amanda Smith" is traveling to Washington, D.C. next week for a 5-day trip.
 She wants to be informed about the weather during her stay.
 Create a new Okta user using her first dot last name at gmail as the username and email.
 Then, create or update 4 new attributes: one called "Location" (title "Location"), the 2nd attribute called "Duration" (title "Duration") set to the duration in days, the 3rd attribute called "Weather" (title "Weather") updated with the ('weather') from the weather API response, and the 4th attribute called "Weather_Note" (title "Weather Note") updated with the ('note') from the weather API response.
 Update the user with the new attribute values.